XtherDevTeam/CyberWaifu-v2/Usage.md

 1. First initialize conda environment by executing `initialize.sh`
 2. Attain an api key from [Google AI Studio](https://aistudio.google.com)
+3. If you are going to use a fine-tuning model, finish these [steps](https://ai.google.dev/palm_docs/oauth_quickstart?hl=zh-cn) and copy the `client_secret.json` under the project root directory.
-3. Add your api key into project by editing `config.py`
+4. Add your api key into project by editing `config.py`

 # Add a new character